droccom/keylime-test/health-check/README.md

 ./driver.sh user@127.0.0.1 DOCKER 20
 ```

-- `user@127.0.0.1` is the SSH command line to access the verifier node
+- `user@100.64.8.10` is the SSH command line to access the verifier
-- `DOCKER` denotes Keylime components are running in docker containers (alt. `BAREMETAL`)
+- `DOCKER` denotes Keylime components are running in docker containers (alt. `BAREMETAL` to denote they run as plain services)
 - `20` is the tail length at which logs are scanned for unhealthy agents (rule of thumb: twice the number of agents)

 The output is continuously updated (i.e. `watch`) and looks like the following: